waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `spinner`: Forces movement in a specific direction.
 - `boulder_switch`: Floor switch activated by a boulder.
 ## C. Special Mechanics & Discoveries
-- Menu Input Blocking (CRITICAL): Facing an impassable tile blocks that directional input in menus.
-This makes any menu navigation tool that relies on fixed directional inputs fundamentally unreliable unless the player is in an open space.
+- Menu Input Blocking: Facing an impassable tile blocks that directional input in menus.
 - HM Usage: Must be adjacent to and facing the target object before opening the party menu.
 - Boulder Pushing: A multi-turn action.
 Cannot be done while surfing.
-- Auto-Dismount from Surf: The game automatically transitions the player from 'surfing' to 'walking' when moving from a water tile to an adjacent, valid land tile.
-No menu interaction is required.
+- Auto-Dismount (Surf): Automatically dismounts when moving from water to land.
-- Dead End Definition (Correction): A map is only a dead end if it has only one exit warp/connection and no reachable unseen tiles.
-The nature of the destination map is irrelevant to this classification.
+- Dead End Definition: A map is only a dead end if it has one or fewer exits and no reachable unseen tiles.
-- SURF vs. DIG: The move SURF will miss an opponent that is underground from using DIG.
+- SURF vs. DIG: SURF misses an opponent underground from DIG.
-- Healing Zone: A tile described as a "purified, protected zone" that fully heals all Pokémon in the party's HP and restores all their PP, including curing status conditions.
-Found on Pokémon Tower 5F at (12, 10).
-The friendly healer NPC on 6F at (13, 9) does NOT cure status conditions.
+- Healing Zone (Pokémon Tower): 5F at (12, 10) fully heals HP/PP/status.
+6F healer at (13, 9) does NOT cure status.
-- Respawning Obstacles: Cuttable trees respawn.
-One was observed at Cerulean City (20, 29).
-Another instance occurred in Fuchsia City at (17, 12), which changed from 'ground' to 'cuttable' while I was on the map, suggesting they can respawn dynamically without a map change.
+- Respawning Obstacles: Cuttable trees can respawn, even without a map change.
-- Proactive Tile Testing: I need to be diligent in testing tiles that appear impassable (like small fences or rocks) to confirm their properties, as ROM hacks can have unusual traversal rules.
-## D. Inventory Management (CRITICAL LESSON)
-- Inventory Over-Capacity: If the inventory count is over the maximum (e.g., 21/20), the displayed item list may be truncated.
-Tossing an entire stack of an item successfully frees up a slot, bringing the count back to the maximum.
-Discarding a partial stack does NOT free up an inventory slot.
+- Inventory Over-Capacity: Discarding a partial stack does NOT free an inventory slot; the entire stack must be tossed.
 ## E. Type Effectiveness & Insights
 - Electric is not very effective against Electric-types.
 - Electric is not very effective against Grass/Poison dual-types.